libstorage/libstoragemgmt-doc/doc/c_api_user_guide.md

 * [1.1.
 Make Connection -- `lsm_connect_password`][0101]
 * [1.2.
 Close Connection -- `lsm_connect_close`][0102]

-The `lsm_connect` struct is opaque holding internal data, there is no public member in it.
+The `lsm_connect` struct is an opaque data structure which holds internal data, there is no public member in it.

 ### 1.1.
 Make Connection -- `lsm_connect_password`